Richard-Burns/SimpleMixer/README.md

 # Simple Mixer
 Simple Mixer is a real-time and video mixing tool built entirely in TouchDesigner.
 It's currently tested and working in build 2021.16410.

-Simple Mixers master branch is now discontinued as far as new features go for now.
-To check out the new experimental version have a look at the 1.5 branch.

 There's been a lot of one on one conversation regarding SimpleMixer and using it so I've now made a new discord in case anybody wants to discuss in a community manner:
 [Join here](https://discord.gg/FubpKXZPBK)